Daniel-KM/Commenting/README.md

 viewing comments -- they will be open to all
 * Akismet API key: You should get an API key to the Akismet spam management service if you use public commenting
+* Simple antispam: a simple question (addition of two digits) will be added to the form.
+* Honey pot: a hidden field will be added to avoid basic spam bots.

 See Use Cases below for examples of configuration combinations